martbetz/martbetz.github.io/terms-and-conditions.md

 Images attributed to the author are hosted by GitHub (as 'user content') and <a href="https:/ello.co">Ello</a>.
 Images that are not attributed to the author may be hosted by other sites.
 <br>
 <br>
-This website is a continual work in progress; the author reserves the right to amend or remove any part or all of this website at any time with or without prior notice.
+This website is a continual work in progress; the author reserves the right to change or remove any part or all of this website at any time with or without prior notice.
 <br>
 <br>
 All content is reflective of style; for example, humorous and/or hyperbolic statements are exclusively intended as such — the author does not promote such statments as literal.